-From 2008 to 2012, the Florida Sea Turtle Nesting Beach Monitoring Program did find 2 Leatherback sea turtle nests at surveyed beach sites in Bay County (FWC 2013e).
-However, no leatherback sea turtle nests have been observed at the project location (Figure 6; FWC 2013d) Given their preference for pelagic waters and migratory corridors in waters adjacent to nesting beaches, leatherback sea turtles are not likely to occur in the project action area.
+From 2008 to 2012, the Florida Sea Turtle Nesting Beach Monitoring Program did not find Leatherback sea turtle nests at surveyed beach sites near the proposed project action area (FWC 2013e; Figure 9).
+Given their preference for pelagic waters and migratory corridors in waters adjacent to nesting beaches, leatherback sea turtles are not likely to occur in the project action area.